-SH-PIC Policy: Record Retention Policy
+SH-PIC Maintenance of Records Policy

-Record Retention
+General Record Retention

-Sanford Health Psychology Internship Consortium (SH-PIC) keeps all intern records that may be required for licensure purposes indefinitely.
+Sanford Health-Psychology Internship Consortium (SH-PIC) keeps all intern records that may be required for licensure purposes indefinitely.
 Our records are kept in an electronic system that is encrypted.
 Passwords are only provided to those individuals approved by SH-PIC Faculty and whom need access for the functioning of our consortium.